bastienleonard/pysfml-cython/doc/sphinx/source/audio.rst

    .. attribute:: sample_rate
    .. attribute:: status

-      Read-onlt.
+      Read-only.
 Can be one of:

       * sf.Music.STOPPED
       * sf.Music.PAUSED